padogrid/bundle-hazelcast-5-cluster-wan-app-grafana/README.md

 ./ingest_all -cluster wan2
 ```

-For testing the included WAN plugin, run one of the following commands.
+For testing the included WAN Discovery plugin, run one of the following commands.
 These commands run indefinitely so that you can monitor the progress from Grafana.

-✏️  *The WAN plugin dashboard called Custom is in the **WAN Discovery** folder.*
+✏️  *You can monitor the WAN Discovery plugin by selecting the **WAN Discovery Plugin** option in the main dashboard.*

 ```bash
 cd_app perf_test/bin_sh